imunreal7/FoodPort/README.md

 # FoodPort - Next Generation Food Delivery Platform

 **FoodPort** is a state-of-the-art online food delivery platform designed using a robust microservices architecture and advanced AI techniques.
-This project demonstrates deep full‑stack engineering expertise—from scalable backend services and containerized microservices to a dynamic, responsive React frontend.
+This project demonstrates deep full‑stack engineering expertise—from scalable backend services and microservices to a dynamic, responsive React frontend.
 It is built to deliver a seamless user experience while leveraging cutting‑edge AI recommendation systems to personalize food suggestions.

 ---